 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 • Adjust rack to top position and preheat oven to 450 degrees.
 Wash and dry produce. • Halve, peel, and finely dice onion.
 Trim and halve zucchini lengthwise; scoop out and discard seeds with a spoon.

-• Once zucchini is tender, remove sheet from oven.
+• Once zucchini are tender, remove sheet from oven.
 Heat broiler to high. • Fluff rice with a fork and season with salt and pepper.
-TIP: Stir in 1 TBSP butter (2 TBSP for 4 servings) for extra richness. • Carefully flip over zucchini and stuff with as much rice as will fit (there will be plenty left over; save for serving).
+TIP: Stir in 1 TBSP butter (2 TBSP for 4 servings) for extra richness. • Carefully flip zucchini and stuff with as much rice as will fit (there will be plenty left over; save for serving).
 Evenly top with pepper jack. • Broil until cheese is melted and lightly browned, 2-3 minutes.
 TIP: Watch carefully to avoid burning.

 • Divide remaining rice between plates and top with stuffed zucchini.
 Top with avocado crema, pico de gallo, remaining cilantro, and remaining sour cream.
 Drizzle with hot sauce if desired and serve.